-Cereal prices remain at record high levels in most markets
+Cereal prices hit new record high levels in most markets

-Cereal prices reach new record high levels in most markets
+Sorghum and millet prices hit new record high levels in most markets

-Prices of wheat, largely imported, are on the increase since mid-2012 in the capital Khartoum and, after a temporary decline last March during the harvest, the upward trend resumed in April and May, when prices were about 40 percent higher than 12 months earlier.
+Prices of wheat, largely imported, are on the increase since mid-2012 in the capital Khartoum and, after a temporary decline last March at harvesting time, the upward trend resumed in April.
+In August, wheat wholesale price in Khartoum was SSP 420 per 90 kg bag, over 50 percent higher than 12 months earlier, while in conflict-affected areas of Al Fashir (North Darfur), wheat prices hit an overall record level of SSP 640 per 90 kg bag, over three times the price of August 2013.
 Strong local demand, high prices of other cereals and the devaluation of the domestic currency have underpinned wheat price increases.

 The ongoing conflict in South Sudan is having a significant impact on food security in the Sudan.
-As oil production in South Sudan fell by about 30 percent since the start of the conflict in mid-December, the export fees collected for the use of the Sudan’s pipeline and port facilities in Port Sudan dropped dramatically with consequent reduction in the Sudan’s national revenue and availability of foreign exchange.
-In addition, by early June 2014, over 85 500 South Sudanese refugees arrived in the Sudan and are mostly hosted in camps in White Nile and Khartoum states.
+As oil production in South Sudan fell by about 35 percent since December 2013, the export fees collected for the use of the Sudan’s pipeline and port facilities in Port Sudan dropped dramatically with consequent reduction in Sudan’s national revenue and availability of foreign exchange.
+In addition, by early September 2014, over 93 700 South Sudanese refugees arrived in the Sudan and are mostly hosted in camps in White Nile and Khartoum states.